A-j-K/aws-ca-stuff/README.md

 $ openssl x509 -noout -text -in certs/ca.cert.pem
 ```

-Insure the the v3 extensions are applied similar to teh following:-
+Insure the the v3 extensions are applied similar to the following:-
 ```
         X509v3 extensions:
             X509v3 Subject Key Identifier: